English Argentines: Background

 In 1825, the United Kingdom recognised the independence of the United Provinces of South America.
 English arrivals and investment played a large part in the development of Argentine railway and tramway lines, and also Argentine agriculture, livestock breeding, processing, refrigeration and export.
 At one point in the 19th century, ten per cent of British foreign investment was in Argentina, despite not being a colony.
 In 1939, 39% of investment in Argentina was British.

 Constitución railway station in Buenos Aires.
 Opened in 1907 by British developers, it is the busiest station in Argentina.

 English culture, or a version of it as perceived from outside, had a noted effect on the culture of Argentina, mainly in the middle classes.
 In 1888 local Anglo-Argentines established the Hurlingham Club, based on its namesake in London.
 The city of Hurlingham, Buenos Aires and Hurlingham Partido in Buenos Aires Province later grew up around the club and took their names from it.
 The Córdoba Athletic Club, one of the oldest sports clubs in Argentina, was founded in 1882 by English men who lived in Córdoba working for the railways.

 In 1912 the well-known London department store Harrods opened a store in Buenos Aires; the only Harrods ever opened outside London.
 Harrods Buenos Aires became independent of Harrods in the 1940s, but still traded under the Harrods name.

 Harrods on Florida Street.
 Opened in 1912 as their only overseas branch, it closed in 1996 and is now an exhibition hall.

 Afternoon tea became standard amongst large segments of the population and generated the popular merienda, an afternoon snack also known simply as la leche (milk) because it was served with tea or chocolate milk along with sweets.
 The Richmond café on Florida Street is a notable tea venue near the Harrods department store, now an exhibition hall.

-Gardened chalets built by railway executives near railway stations in suburbs including Banfield, Temperley, Munro, Ranelagh and Hurlingham gave a pointed English atmosphere to local areas in Buenos Aires, especially in winter when shrouded in grey mists and fallen oak leaves over cobblestones.
+Gardened chalets built by railway executives near railway stations in cities like La Plata and suburbs including Banfield, Temperley, Munro, Ranelagh and Hurlingham gave a pointed English atmosphere to local areas in Buenos Aires, especially in winter when shrouded in grey mists and fallen oak leaves over cobblestones.
 Belgrano R, within the Belgrano district, is another train station known for the British neighbourhood around it originated by the railway.
 An Anglican church from 1896 and the Buenos Aires English High School founded by Alexander Watson Hutton in 1884 are both in this area.
 Also important are the railway terminals Retiro in Retiro neighbourhood and Constitución.
 There are numerous countryside stations in the Pampas.